thegreenwebfoundation/carbon-txt-validator/docs/installation.md

 By default, running this will also generate a test coverage report, that can be picked up by your editor to display code that still needs test coverage ([see an example for VS code](https://github.com/ryanluker/vscode-coverage-gutters))

-### Testing out the API with Bruno an Graphical API testing tool
+### Testing out the API with Bruno, a graphical API testing tool

-If you want to test responses from the API, the automated tests exercise most of, if not all of the API endpoints, but if you prefer a GUI based API tester, We have a set of tests for use with [Bruno - an open source Postman-like API testing tool](https://www.usebruno.com/).
+If you want to test responses from the API, the automated tests written in Python in this project exercise most of, if not all of the API endpoints.

+If you prefer a GUI based API tester though, we have a set of tests for use with [Bruno - an open source Postman-like API testing tool](https://www.usebruno.com/).

 The API tests are `tests/bruno-tests`.
 From `File > Open Collection:` then choose the `bruno-tests` directory.
 You should see a list of tests like so: